 The range offers a choice of three deluxe, hard-wearing, wrinkle-resistant fabrics: two of these are available in two colors, and all three are zero shrinkage, if they are cold washed.

-On request, samples of the fabrics shown below are shipped express without charge.
+On request, samples of the fabrics shown below can be sent express with shipping charges being billed.

 This model is recognized as ideal for year-round use in most countries.

-Samples are shown directly below with black on the right – click on image to enlarge.
+Samples are shown directly below with black on the right – click on image to enlarge--we are currently out of stock of dark blue.

 Hakama in a remarkable and very strong, non-shiny (matte) fabric that is unique to our company: 100% polyester with a smooth finish in black or navy blue; although slightly lighter than Regular--but not as light as cubic sensor--it still keeps its shape, even during ukemi; many aikidoka find their freedom of movement enhanced by the lighter weight and the slight stretch, especially during suwari waza.